16 Important Humanitarian Crises and Trends to Know in 2026

 Climate change

 More and more communities around the globe are experiencing devastation due to soaring temperatures, increasingly frequent natural disasters and disrupted ecosystems.
-Even a several-degree increase in seasonal temperatures tends to have a massive ripple effect on agriculture, livelihoods, transport of goods and public health, often with catastrophic consequences.
-For current examples of the deadly effects of climate change, look to the drought in the Horn of Africa, deadly flooding in the Sahel and escalating hurricane threats in the Caribbean.
+Even a several-degree increase in seasonal temperatures can have a massive ripple effect on agriculture, livelihoods, transport of goods and public health, often with catastrophic consequences.
+For current examples of the deadly effects of climate change, look to the drought in the Horn of Africa, devastating flooding in the Sahel and escalating hurricane threats in the Caribbean.

 Use and destruction of environmental controls